euoia/node-games-lobby/notes.md

 Coding conventions
 ----
 * Events are called events, not listeners.
+Event handlers are event handlers, not listeners.
+The event is the string, the event handler is the function.
   The arbitrary object that can be sent with an event is referred to as eventData.

 Little code patterns
 ----